Rineshgk/front-end-test/README.md

 `npm run start` to start serving the application.
 We are using [ParcelJS](https://parceljs.org/) to bundle to refer to their documentation for more details.

 `npm run test` to run the unit tests.
 We have provided some passing tests already.

+## Filter Implementation

+#### Considerations
+- Web worker for filter heavy operations
+- Avoid unnecessary re-rendering for search results on filter change
+- Customized AND and OR operation using object indices
+- Unit testing and Accessibility
+- index based data management
+- Not used any third party boilerplate or hooks

+#### Files

+- lib/filter/*
+- components/filter/*
+- components/result/*
+- carousel.component
+- checkbox.component
+- rating.component

+#### Unit Test
+All spec files are in the same root

+Functionality of filter operations are tested in filter.spec.ts which covers
+- Load data
+- Adding group
+- OR operation
+- AND operation
+- Filtered result
+- Reset

+Mapping of data to filter covered in filter-data-formatter.helper.spec.ts which covers rating, price per person and facility mapping

+### Web Worker

+Filter operations are running in worker.
+Registration of worker done in results.route.ts

+### Bit based show/hide
+To avoid re-rendering of filtered search results, code use bit wise index operation to show and hide.
+This improves the rendering and UI interaction

+### Carousel
+Created an Simple Preact carousel

+### TODO
+- Cache can be done at group level.
+To create a key for the cache, selectedIndexByBit is maintained now at group and groupList.

+- Move worker js to separate file, if more operations.
+Now maintained at route level

+- Create a library for filter operations